jykn/blogdown/content/supervision/_index.md

 Interested applicants should email me at my UVic email address with:

-A current CV/resume
+-A current CV/resume

-A cover letter describing their background, research interests, and how they would like to contribute to this research program
+-A cover letter describing their background, research interests, and how they would like to contribute to this research program

-Contact information for two references
+-Contact information for two references

 Applications will be reviewed on a rolling basis until the position is filled.

-For UVic graduate students, please check these websites for [MSN](https://www.uvic.ca/hsd/nursing/graduate/apply/index.php) and [PhD](https://www.uvic.ca/hsd/nursing/graduate/apply-phd/index.php) requirements for nursing, and my research interest and previous publications.

 <h2 style="margin: 2rem 0 3rem 0">Trainees (Present and Alumni)</h2>